 Ronnie Bashabe, Cordaid WASH manager in Uganda

-The 50.000 litres reservoir tank we built, assures an uninterrupted supply.
+The 50.000 liters reservoir tank we built, assures an uninterrupted supply.
 We have created a network of 4.3 km, which provides water to 10 tapping stations with 3 outlets each.
-“On average, this system is providing almost 22 litres per person per day, to 4600 beneficiaries in total”, Ronnie continues.
+“On average, this system is providing almost 22 liters per person per day, to 4600 beneficiaries in total”, Ronnie continues.
 “Before we did this, water was distributed by trucks and supply was below the UN emergency standards.
 Now, in Zone III, it exceeds those standards.”

 Now that it is built, Cordaid will hand over the system and its maintenance to the government District Water Office, that works in partnership with UNHCR.